Disappointing Cavaliers hold team meeting to vent frustration

 "I'm not going to make it about myself.
 I'm sure with other guys, it's the same thing.
 The biggest thing is moving forward.
 For me, the thing I've always done is kept my mouth shut, I continue to work hard and try to do best for the Cavs.
 That's all I can do tonight and moving forward these last 35, 40 games and overall just try to help this team."

-While Love wants to move on, there may be some unresolved issues.
+While Love wants to move on from the team's latest turbulence, there may be some unresolved issues.

-When the team arrived at San Antonio's AT&T Center, Love was the first player off the bus and he walked into the arena by himself wearing headphones.
+When the team arrived at San Antonio's AT&T Center, Love was the first player off the bus and he walked into the arena by himself wearing headphones and carrying a coffee cup.
 His teammates trailed in behind him.

+Although Love is averaging 18.6 points and 9.4 rebounds, there always seems to be a sense that he should be doing more.
+He's been the scapegoat before, so the latest uproar surrounding the team doesn't surprise him.

+"I'm numb to it at this point," he said.
+"We've been to three straight Finals.
+We've been able to thrive under a certain amount of chaos at some points.
+The good thing about us is we've got better throughout the course of seasons and we've peaked at the right time.
+We're hoping that it's not any different."

 LeBron James refused to address the meeting, saying "I don't want to talk about it" three times.